Our hearts are with the Kerrville community following the devastating flooding.

 FAQs

-This program is intentionally geared at nonprofit professionals with a minimal technical background.
-That said, we will use some platforms that require a functional understanding of using Excel.
-You should also have two computer screens available – one to watch the faculty presenter and a second to practice the techniques.
+This program is specifically designed for nonprofit professionals with minimal technical backgrounds.
+However, participants will use some platforms that require a functional understanding of Excel.
+Additionally, it’s recommended to have two computer screens available—one for watching the faculty presenter and another for practicing the techniques.

-While this program is geared at those without a technical background, it is open to those with an IT background interested in building their data management skills.
+While this program is tailored for individuals without a technical background, it is open to IT professionals who wish to build their data management skills.

-A digital badge is an easy and transportable way to share your professional development accomplishments with others via social media, on your email signature line and with current and prospective employers.
+A digital badge is an easily shareable representation of your professional development accomplishments.
+You can showcase it on social media, in your email signature, and with current or prospective employers.

-Participants must opt-in to receive CEUs.
+Participants must request CEUs.
 The program is equivalent to 1.5 CEUs from UTSA.
-We recommend that you contact the governance board of your respective professional association in advance to determine if the CEUs awarded for this program will meet the requirements to maintain your licensure or professional certification.
+It’s recommended to contact your professional association’s governance board in advance to confirm if these CEUs meet the requirements for maintaining your licensure or professional certification.

-Participants register and pay half the fee up front by credit card.
-The second half is automatically charged to your credit card in 30 days.
-There is a $25 administrative fee for this service.
-The payment plan is available for a limited time.
+Participants register by paying half the fee upfront via credit card.
+The remaining half will be charged to the same credit card automatically after 30 days.
+A $25 administrative fee applies to this service.
+The payment plan is only available for a limited time.

 Meet the Faculty